 A significant number of installations are on sites that are owned by other Network Operators on which Airwave share space.
 Whilst the Primary Operator carries out any planning and build work on their own sites, Principal Telecom also manages the site sharing application and administration process on behalf of NEC.

-The project involves acquisition services on over 2,200 sites in less than 2 years and is part of a wider services provision.
+The project involves acquisition services on over 2,200 sites and is part of a wider services provision.

 Services covered: Acquisition

 Summary of key works: